aws/eks-anywhere/docs/content/en/docs/getting-started/optional/registrymirror.md

 aliases:
     /docs/reference/clusterspec/optional/registrymirror/
 description: >
-  EKS Anywhere cluster yaml specification for registry mirror configuration
+  EKS Anywhere cluster specification for registry mirror configuration
 ---

-## Registry Mirror Support (optional)
-You can configure EKS Anywhere to use a private registry as a mirror for pulling the required images.
+You can configure EKS Anywhere to use a local registry mirror for its dependencies.
+When a registry mirror is configured in the EKS Anywhere cluster specification, EKS Anywhere will use it instead of defaulting to Amazon ECR for its dependencies.
+For details on how to configure your local registry mirror for EKS Anywhere, see the [Configure local registry mirror]({{< relref "./registrymirror/#configure-local-registry-mirror" >}}) section.

+See the [airgapped documentation page]({{<relref "../airgapped" >}}) for instructions on downloading and importing EKS Anywhere dependencies to a local registry mirror.

+## Registry Mirror Cluster Spec

 The following cluster spec shows an example of how to configure registry mirror:
 ```yaml